yfalcon8/relationship_manager_project/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/19376513/20638976/bbb9f7fe-b36b-11e6-9e73-2b96b29c3ab0.png)

-To get started, users add their closest circle, then categorize each contact by 'Friend,' 'Family' or 'Professional.'
-A datetime algorithm captures the time that a contact was added, and schedules an event with a tip on how to reach out.
+To get started, users add their closest circle, then categorize each contact by 'Friend,' 'Family' or 'Professional' and events are scheduled with a tip on how to reach out.

 ![alt text](https://cloud.githubusercontent.com/assets/19376513/20638996/61e0527c-b36c-11e6-8e8f-9e445d7d1c80.png)

-The algorithm was created using the Arrow library.
 Users have the option of signing up using their Facebook account.
 The JavaScript SDK was used for the OAuth.

 ![alt text](https://cloud.githubusercontent.com/assets/19376513/20639061/cce572b8-b36d-11e6-99cf-bab0738e60a0.png)

 ### Receive Notifications

 Emails are sent to the user using Python's SMTP library.
 Depending on the type of contact, the scheduled frequency of tips and events will vary - quarterly for professional contacts and monthly for friends and family.
-The Schedule API acts as a cron job, querying the database hourly to see what which events had most recently passed, and sending emails for those events.
+The Schedule API acts as a cron job, querying the database hourly to see which events had most recently elapsed, and sending emails for those events.
 A notification for a mentor (professional contact), for example, would look like: "Rachel, it's been three months since your last meeting with your mentor, Jane Doe.
 Send her a quick email to see how she's doing!
 She would love to hear from you."
 Reminders about a contact who is a friend would suggest: "Hey Rachel!
 Jessica has been wondering about you.
 Take time to grab dinner with her this week."

 ### Store Info about Contacts